About

 Application Process

-• Applications will open October 1 - October 31, 2023 for the 2024 Program Period
+• Applications will open October 1 - November 15, 2025 for the 2026 Program Period

 • Eligible candidates are those serving in a leadership and decision making role at an organization or community agency for which at least 51% of its programming is focused on serving under resourced communities in Chaffee County.